Scientific Name: Salix caprea

 Moth caterpillars feed on the willow leaves.
 Some feed on only goat willow, others on willows in general.
 Some feed on plants from the same family, like aspen or poplar.

-At least 14 moths which feed on willows are fairly common in Northern Ireland, like the Eyed Hawk-Moth (Smerinthus ocellata), Poplar Hawk Moth (Laothoe populi), Puss Moth (Cerura vinula) and Willow Beauty (Peribatodes rhomboidaria).
+At least 14 moths that feed on willows are fairly common in Northern Ireland, like the Eyed Hawk-Moth (Smerinthus ocellata), Poplar Hawk Moth (Laothoe populi), Puss Moth (Cerura vinula) and Willow Beauty (Peribatodes rhomboidaria).

 One, which is widespread but very difficult to spot as it is very elusive, is the Lunar Hornet Moth (Sesia bembeciformis), which looks very like a hornet!